The Most Popular Documentary on Netflix, Ranked

 2. 2

-A critically acclaimed true crime documentary series that explores the case of Steven Avery, who was wrongfully convicted of sexual assault and later charged with murder.
-The series raises questions about the criminal justice system and the possibility of wrongful convictions.
+This documentary series explores the story of Steven Avery, a man who was wrongfully convicted of sexual assault and later charged with murder.

 • Release Year: 2015